Signs of criticality in social explosions

-The success of an online movement could be defined in terms of the shift to large scale and the later offline massive street actions of protests \cite{contention}.
+The success of an online movement could be defined in terms of a shift from small to large scale with the offline massive street actions of protests \cite{contention} happening later.
 The role of social media in this process is to facilitate the transformation from small or local feelings of disagreement into large-scale social actions.
-The way in which social media achieves that effect is by growing clusters of people and groups with similar effervescent feelings, which in another case would never be in communication by several constraints, e.g., the geographical distance \cite{Dahlberg}.
-Social phenomena are the emergent result of the interactions between their participants.
-Thus, it is natural to think that any macro social action --as a consequence of the spontaneous and massive interactions between its constituents-- will cause the growth and divergence of the correlation length, which can then attain a power-law dominance at the critical point.
-The latter would give rise to important simplifications on several statistics functionalities \cite{Sornette2006}.
+The way in which social media achieves that effect is by growing clusters of people and groups with similar effervescent feelings, which otherwise would never have a chance to communicate due to several constraints, e.g., the geographical distance \cite{Dahlberg}.